Banner

 CMC minimizes human activities which could harm desert tortoises or their habitat by providing a Tortoise Awareness Program.
-This program educates visitors, students, contractors, employees, teachers, construction workers and the community about what to do if they encounter a tortoise.
+This program educates visitors, students, contractors, employees, teachers, construction workers, and the community about what to do if they encounter a tortoise.
 By law, anyone who has access to campus construction areas must receive this training.
-CMC utilizes orange hardhat decals and rear view mirror hangers to identify construction personnel who have had such training and are authorized to work in the area.
+CMC utilizes orange hardhat decals and rear-view mirror hangers to identify construction personnel who have had such training and are authorized to work in the area.

 CMC provides conservation information to the public through community outreach events, a “Sponsor A Tortoise” page on the CMC website, and a “Desert Tortoise Conservation Biology” class co-sponsored by the Desert Institute of Joshua Tree National Park.

-(Copper Mountain College’s Tortoise Preserve was used in this video)
+National Geographic’s “The Tortoise and the Solar Plant” (Copper Mountain College’s Tortoise Preserve was used in this video)

 National Geographic News Article